louis-jliu/louis-jliu.github.io/index.md

 ## About Me

 I am a Ph.D. student in the Physiology, Biophysics and Systems Biology Program at Weill Cornell Graduate School of Medical Sciences and conducting research at Memorial Sloan Kettering Cancer Center.
+My current research interests include machine learning algorithmic method development and computational analysis of high-throughput data, particularly with applications to immuno-oncology research.

-Prior to Cornell, I worked as a Senior Associate Scientist in a biotech company.
-I received my master's degree in Biomedical Engineering from Johns Hopkins University and my bachelor's degree in Bioengineering from University of Missouri.
+Prior to Cornell, I worked as a Senior Associate Scientist in industry focusing on genomics data analysis for therapeutic discoveries and translational studies.
+I received my master's degree in Biomedical Engineering from Johns Hopkins University emphasizing on bioinformatics research under [Prof. Carlo Colantuoni](https://www.hopkinsmedicine.org/profiles/details/carlo-colantuoni) and [Prof. Brian Caffo](https://sites.google.com/view/bcaffo/home).
+I received dual bachelor's degrees in Bioengineering from University of Missouri and East China University of Science and Technology.

-My research interests include algorithmic method development and computational analysis of high-throughput experimental data to address questions related to immunology and oncology.

-My friends call me Louis. :)

 ## Research Interests

-- **Cancer Biology:** T cell molecular profiling, immunotherapy, drug response prediction
+- **Biology:** T cell genomics, immunotherapy, drug response prediction
 - **Machine Learning:** bayesian inference, transfer learning

 ## Updates

 - **[Aug.
-2023]** Started first Ph.D. rotation in the Tansey Lab at Computational Oncology Dept. of MSKCC.
+2023]** Started first Ph.D. rotation in [Tansey](https://wesleytansey.com/) Lab at MSK.
 - **[May.
-2023]** Abstract accpeted to ASCO 2023.
+2023]** Poster presented at ASCO 2023, abstract published on Journal of Clinical Oncology.
 - **[Nov.
-2022]** Abstract accpeted to CSHL: Development and 3D Modeling of the Human Brain 2022.
+2022]** Poster presented at CSHL: Development and 3D Modeling of the Human Brain 2022.
 - **[Mar.
-2022]** Method paper for join-decomposing biological datasets published on Biostatistics.
+2022]** Method paper for data decomposition published on Biostatistics.
 - **[May.
-2021]** Method paper TCR-antigen specificity prediction published on Science Advances.
+2021]** Method paper TCR-pMHC specificity prediction published on Science Advances.

 {% include_relative _includes/publications.md %}
 <!-- {% include_relative _includes/services.md %}-->